thegeek-sys/Vault/Class/Multicore/Caching.md

 The cores share a bus and any signal transmitted on the bus can be “seen” by all cores connected to the bus.

 When core 0 updates the copy of `x` stored in its cache it also broadcasts this information across the bus.
 If core 1 is “snooping” the bus, it will see that `x` has been updated and it can mark its copy of `x` as invalid

+>[!warning]
+>It’s not used anymore: broadcast is expensive nowadays we have multicores with 64/128 cores

+#### Directory based cache
+Uses a data structure called a directory that stores the status of each cache line (e.g., a bitmap/list saying which cores has a copy of that line)

+When a variable is updated, the directory is consulted, and the cache controllers of the cores that have that variable’s cache line in their caches are invalidated (we can’t invalidate a single variable, but we have to invalidate the whole cache line)

+---
+## False sharing
+Data is fetched for memory to cache in lines.
+Each line can contain several variables (e.g. if a cache is 64 bytes long, it can contain 16 4-byte integers, which were consecutive in memory).
+When data is invalidated, the entire line is invalidate.
+Even if two threads access two different variables, if those are on the same cache line, this would still cause an invalidation